salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 ## Introduction

-The Fuel API REST Definition defines the standards which all REST APIs across the Salesforce Marketing Cloud MUST adhere to.
+The Fuel-API REST Style-guide defines the standards which all REST APIs across the Salesforce Marketing Cloud MUST adhere to.

 This document provides opinionated answers to developer questions surrounding